Three lines

 Please note we have an estimated resolution time of 24-48 hours for test stores and scope requests support requests.

 II.
-Integration Activation Guide (Week 1 - 2)
+Integration Configuration Guide (Week 1 - 2)

-1. Perform successfully end-to-end testing on updating integration details by following our Integration Activation Guide
+1. Perform successfully end-to-end testing on updating integration details by following our Integration Configuration Guide

 III.
 Store Integration Guide (Week 2 - 3)